Symits54321/Inventory-Management-System/README.md

-(b) client :-
+(b) Client :-

+         // First Install
+         .......\client\inventory> npm install

+         // Start React App
         .............\client\inventory> npm start

         React app will get open soon with link http://localhost:3000

-        1) Nav section contains two buttons one is the logo itself for Home and another is product button for Product page
+        1) Nav section contains two buttons one is the logo itself for Home and another is product button to open Product page

-        2) Main section in homepage is the Inventory Product form to create products
+        2) Below Nav there is Main section which contains Inventory Product form to create products

-        3) on clicking Product button , a list of products appear , each list has delete and Update button
+        3) After creating the products, click on the Product button in nav , product page will open and a list of products appear , each list has delete and Update button.
+           Delete button deletes the product and update button redirects to update page to update the product details.

       Note  :- server must be on for  succesfull operation